QuantuMechanix8/Lost-And-Found/code_styleguide.md

 ## Naming conventions:
 - Stick to American spellings, since programming languages and their libraries use these as standard.
 - Avoid abbreviations unless they are incredibly obvious e.g. `rand_arr, num_dict` are fine - otherwise they necessitate context that can make reading the code much harder
-- Try to keep function names shorter by putting some of the info into the type signature e.g. Instead of `submit_bid(maximum)` we could just have `submit(maximum::bid)` just ensure it is still sufficiently self describing
+- We can shorten function names by putting some of the info into the type signature e.g. Instead of `submit_bid(maximum)` we could just have `submit(maximum::bid)` just ensure it is still sufficiently self describing
-    - For languages without types or cases where this is difficult, we can embed type info in the variable name i.e. `execute(delay_seconds)` instead of `execute(delay)` is far clearer what the input represents
+    - For languages without types or cases where this is difficult, we can embed type info in the variable name i.e. `execute(delay_seconds)` instead of `execute(delay)` which clarifies what the input represents
 - append `!` to functions which modify their arguments i.e `sort!(arr)` modifies the input array whereas `sort(arr)` returns a new sorted array
+(would be nice to have some equivalent of this ! mutating function convention in python and other languages)

 ### Casing:
 Generally `snake_case` is the preferred as the words appear the most separated (closest to actual spaces), followed by `kebab-case` and then the others (Prefer the consistency of `PascalCase` over `camelCase)`

-- Variables should use `snake_case` although sometimes it is permissible to omit the underscore, when word separation is not visually needed (use judgement) e.g. `isequal` is fine without `_` separator
+- Variables should use `snake_case` although sometimes it is permissible to omit the underscore when word separation is not visually needed (use judgement) e.g. `isequal` is fine without `_` separator
     - Constants & globals - only used when _absolutely necessary_ - are to written using `ALL_CAPS` snake case
 - functions should also use `snake_case`
 - modules should use `PascalCase`